LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 It describes successful creation of the new customer, where:
 * `Given_a_valid_CreateCustomerRequest()` step specifies that we are going to use a request with all the necessary information for creating the new customer resource,
 * `When_I_request_customer_creation()` step specifies actual `POST /api/customers` operation call on the Api,
-* `Then_...()` steps specifies a set of assertions performed on the reponse from the Api, including HTTP status code check, location headers as well as content of the response.
+* `Then_...()` steps specifies a set of assertions performed on the response from the Api, including HTTP status code check, location headers as well as content of the response.

 This scenario is asynchronous using `Runner.RunScenarioAsync(...)` method, which means that all the step methods have to have signature returning `Task` type.

+## Sample feature class definition

 Let's take a look now at the [Adding_customers.Steps.cs](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/Features/Adding_customers.Steps.cs) part: